-As a nursing student in one of Ireland’s Higher Education Institutions (HEIs), your name will be entered on the Candidate Register maintained by the Nursing and Midwifery Board of Ireland (NMBI), on payment of the Candidate Register Fee.You will be issued with a Candidate Registration Certificate by NMBI.
-This may be requested to identify you as a nursing student while on clinical practice placements.
+As a nursing student in one of Ireland’s Higher Education Institutions (HEIs), your name must be entered on the Candidate Register maintained by the Nursing and Midwifery Board of Ireland (NMBI).

 NMBI would like to extend a warm welcome and wish you every success as you begin your career in nursing.
 The purpose of the guidance in this section is to outline some information about NMBI and provide some guidance for the clinical practice experience that you will undertake during your programme of study.

-As a student you will come into direct contact with patients/clients and their families and will actively participate in giving care appropriate to your level of knowledge and practical experience, with the supervision and direction of a registered nurse/midwife.
-As a student you have a responsibility to act in the best interests of the patient/client.
+As a student you will come into direct contact with patients or clients and their families and will actively participate in giving care appropriate to your level of knowledge and practical experience, with the supervision and direction of a registered nurse or midwife.
+As a student you have a responsibility to act in the best interests of the patient or client.
 As your knowledge, skills, experience and competence develop you will increasingly accept more responsibility.

 As a nursing student, it is important that you do not undertake care for which you have not been prepared for or which you are not appropriately supervised.

-If you are unsure discuss the matter with your supervisor.
+If you are unsure about your responsibilities whilst on placement, please discuss the matter with your supervisor.

 The student and patient confidentiality

-Confidentiality concerning the patient/client records is an expression of the trust inherent in the nurse’s practice relationship with a patient/client.
-Information regarding a patient's/client’s history, treatment and state of health is confidential and is guided by both ethical and legal considerations.
+Confidentiality concerning the patient or client records is an expression of the trust inherent in the nurse’s practice relationship with a patient or client.
+Information regarding a patient's or client’s history, treatment and state of health is confidential and is guided by both ethical and legal considerations.

 You are advised of the following:

-- Clearly identify yourself as a student as distinct from a registered nurse/midwife, when introducing yourself to the patient/client.
+- Clearly identify yourself as a student as distinct from a registered nurse or midwife, when introducing yourself to the patient or client.

-- Access to and use of the patient/client records must be with the supervision of a registered nurse/midwife.
+- Access to and use of the patient or client records must be under the supervision of a registered nurse or midwife.

-- Should you wish to refer to the care of an individual patient/client in a written assignment, you must seek permission from your supervisor and you must ensure that you do not in any way identify the patient/client or health care facility.
+- Should you wish to refer to the care of an individual patient or client in a written assignment, you must seek permission from your supervisor and you must ensure that you do not in any way identify the patient or client or healthcare facility.